 Use a custom DNS server: This option allows for the specification of a third party DNS server, if the administrator wishes to leverage solutions such as DNS Redirector or OpenDNS Enterprise.
 If a DNS IP address is specified, the AP will query the specified DNS server for DNS queries sent by a client.
 More information on this flow is available in our Configuring Custom DNS for an SSID in NAT Mode article.

 This feature can be used to allow Bonjour to work across multiple VLANs.
-When you enable Bonjour forwarding, Bonjour requests from clients on this SSID will be forwarded to the 'service VLAN' that you define here.
+When you enable Bonjour forwarding, Bonjour requests from clients on this SSID will be forwarded to the VLAN you define here.
 You can choose specific services as well to enable Bonjour forwarding for a limited subset of services, e.g. only for AirPlay.

 - Description: Specify a name for the rule.

-- Services: The list of services that can be forwarded include:
+- Services: The list of services that can be forwarded includes: